Asymmetric Breast Surgery – Plastic Surgery to Correct for Uneven Breasts or Uneven, Mismatched Nipples

 Complex Surgery for Breast Asymmetry – Best Corrective Surgical Solutions

 Recently, our Clinic had a case in which one side underwent Breast Augmentation while the other was reduced and lifted (this breast correction surgery is called a Reduction Mastopexy).
 Obviously, this is very difficult and complex surgery.
-It requires years of breast specialist knowledge in addition to significantly experienced surgical ability to ensure patients are well looked-after.
+It requires years of Melbourne surgeon knowledge in addition to significantly experienced surgical ability to ensure patients are well looked-after.

 Some Asymmetric Breasts may even require two or three separate surgeries.